nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 07 The vi Editor.markdown

 ##

+16. Press the key-sequences as mentioned below:

-16. Move to the first line of the mentioned text.
-Press the key-sequences as mentioned below:
+    - `:1`: Move to the first line in the text.

     - `0`: Move the cursor to the first column.